MattAnderson97/blog/readme.md

 ## Requirements
 --

+- Python 3.10

-the requirements can be installed with the command `pip install -r requirements.txt`
+the following requirements can be installed with the command `pip install -r requirements.txt`

 - Flask
 - Flask-Bootstrap